Stephen Williams is a writer and investigative journalist

-The true crime is, in the hands of artists like Truman Capote and Stephen Williams, is a kind of poetry, a kind of austere grand guignol, exuding gaudy horror.”
+“This work is masterfully written, forensically researched, minutely detailed work of true crime.
+As time goes by, it should be viewed as a classic of the genre.
+True crime is, in the hands of artists like Truman Capote and Stephen Williams, a kind of poetry, a kind of austere grand guignol exuding gaudy horror.”

 Stephen has been twice arrested to do with his writing, once in 1998 and again in 2003, criminally charged with over one hundred counts of disobeying court orders and publication bans, twice put on trial over the eight-year period between 1998 and 2005, and twice exonerated.

-The Attorney General also sued Williams in 2003 as an enemy of the State, alleging he was in possession of “sensitive” court documents.
+The Attorney General, Michael Bryant, also sued Williams in 2003 as an Enemy of the State, alleging he was in possession of “sensitive” court documents.
 The lawsuit sought unspecified damages and the seizure of Williams’ research and archives.
 Although the courts and police seized his computer and files, the lawsuit did not succeed.

 As Stephen told journalist Sandra Martin in 2004 “I did not initiate the battle in which I found myself, any more than the hundreds of thousands of grunts who were sent to Vietnam or Iraq initiated those wars.
 Other people who live on other planes with multiple agendas did… What can the grunt say when he is ‘in country’ except ‘I’m in the shit now’?
 To ascribe any responsibility to me for the battle in which I found myself is like ascribing the cause of the Vietnam, Iraq and Afghanistan wars to the soldiers who died in them.”